Springer Spaniel health problems

 Be on the watch for head shaking or scratching, a foul odour from the ears or if your dog’s ears seem painful to touch.

-By monitoring and treating ear infections early you can reduce the likelihood of eardrum damage that can lead to deafness – the earlier you can diagnose these conditions, the less discomfort and potential damage your dog will suffer.
+By monitoring and treating ear infections early you can reduce the likelihood of eardrum damage that can lead to deafness.
+The earlier you can diagnose these conditions, the less discomfort and potential damage your dog will suffer.

 Thorough ear cleanings are essential at least once-a-week with Spring Spaniels to keep infections at bay, and for managing chronic, allergic based inflammation known as otitis.
 Start from puppyhood if possible and keep those floppy ears dry.

 Be sure to evaluate your dog’s ears for odour, discharge, pain, or redness.
-If any of these symptoms are present, put down the cotton ball and contact your vet an appointment – once the underlying cause of infection or irritation is found, you and your vet will be able to agree on the right treatment.
+If any of these symptoms are present, put down the cotton ball and contact your vet an appointment.
+Once the underlying cause of infection or irritation is found, you and your vet will be able to agree on the right treatment.

 Your dog’s breath should be neutral smelling and should not have an unpleasant odour from their mouth.
 Dental disease usually starts with a build-up of plaque, which eventually hardens and forms tartar.
 This can then lead to inflamed gums, tooth loss, and other health issues.

-Your dog’s oral health can have a direct impact on other parts of their body and cause diseases some of their most vital organs.
+Your dog’s oral health can have a direct impact on other parts of their body and cause diseases in some of their most vital organs.

 Cleaning your dog’s teeth is key to keeping them healthy, with a variety of different toothbrushes, pastes and mouth rinses available to buy.
 The right diet and certain chew toys can help, too.